Start Your Missouri LLC

 The state of Missouri requires you to name a registered agent that can receive documents delivered during business hours.
 A registered agent handles paperwork that comes from the government and tax offices and legal correspondence from lawyers or the courts.
 The registered agent has to be available during business hours from Monday through Friday so that any important papers from a court can be delivered to your business in a timely manner.
 You have a few options for nominating a registered agent in Missouri.

 You can opt to act as your own registered agent for your LLC.
 To qualify to serve as a registered agent, you have to be an individual who lives full-time in the state of Missouri and has a business address that’s identical to your LLC’s registered office.
 Another option is to utilize a corporation authorized to transact business in the state and has a business office that’s identical to its registered office.
-At Tailor Brands, we offer a registered agent service capable of accepting paperwork on behalf of your business, freeing you from the need to be available at all times during business hours.
+At Tailor Brands, we offer a registered agent service capable of accepting paperwork on behalf of your business, freeing you from the need to be available at all times during business hours, and listing your personal information in the public record.
 Contact us to learn more about how our registered agent service works.

 Start an LLC in Missouri, Hassle-Free